How Can Live-in Home Care Help With Disabilities and Sensory Loss?

 With live-in care, your loved one will be supported round the clock and they can help out as much or as little as required with household tasks such as cleaning and cooking, and personal care tasks including bathing, dressing and getting to the toilet.

-With a care at home package from a provider such as Elder, you can be assured that your loved one is being watched over at all times and that help is on hand to prevent a fall or an accident as a result of their reduced vision or hearing.
+With a care at home through Elder, you can be assured that your loved one is being watched over at all times and that help is on hand to prevent a fall or an accident as a result of their reduced vision or hearing.

 For more information on the cost of care or the services Elder can provide, simply get in touch with us today to discuss future care options for your loved one.